dsayan99/PQC_Prototype_Training/Task 2/README.md

 A nginx demo server on localhost.

 1. Navigate to `Task 2\nginx-default`.
-2. Run `docker build -t nginx-rsa .` to build the container.
+2. Run `docker build -t nginx-default .` to build the container.
 This will open the terminal inside the container.
-3. Run `docker run --detach --rm --name oqs-nginx -p 443:443 oqs-nginx` to start the server.
+3. Run `docker run --detach --rm --name nginx-default -p 443:443 nginx-default` to start the server.
 3. The server will start on port 443.
 To edit the port and the server configuration, open a terminal and then navigate to `/etc/nginx/nginx.conf` and change the code for HTTPS Server.
 The server needs to be restarted after changing the configruation.
-4. Open the Browser, open `https:localhost:443`.
+4. Open the Browser, open `https://localhost:443`.
 Right Click -> Inspect -> Security.
 The Key Exchange Protocol will be visible.

 The Key Exchange protocol will most likely show X25519 Key Exchange which is a Pre-Quantum Key Exchange Protocol.

+Using `openssl s_client`, a connection can also be established with the server.

+1. Run `docker exec -it <container_id> bash` to open a terminal within the container.
+Replace `<container_id>` with the actual docker container id which can be retrieved from `docker ps -a`.
+2. Run `openssl s_client -connect localhost:443 -groups x25519`

+A connection will be established with the nginx server and the details about the key used, cipher, certificate information will be available in the terminal.

 # oqs-nginx